 At the Effective Time, (i) each outstanding share of AMI Common Stock shall be converted into and become the right to receive the AMI Pro Rata Amount (as defined herein) of the AMI Merger Consideration (as defined herein) consisting of a combination of shares of Hain Common Stock (the "AMI Stock Merger Consideration") and cash (the "AMI Cash Merger Consideration") and (ii) each outstanding share of GOE Common Stock shall be converted into and become the right to receive the GOE Pro Rata Amount (as defined herein) of the GOE Merger Consideration (as defined herein), consisting of a combination of shares of Hain Common Stock (the "GOE Stock Merger Consideration" and, together with the AMI Stock Merger Consideration, the "Stock Merger Consideration") and cash (the "GOE Cash Merger Consideration" and, together with the AMI Cash Merger Consideration, the "Cash Merger Consideration").
-As used herein, "AMI Merger Consideration" means the AMI Stock Merger Consideration and the AMI Cash Merger Consideration, "GOE Merger Consideration" means the GOE Stock Merger Consideration and the GOE Cash Merger Consideration and "Merger Consideration" means the AMI Merger Consideration and the GOE Merger Consideration.
+As used herein, "AMI Merger Consideration" means the AMI Stock Merger Consideration and the AMI Cash Merger Consideration, "GOE Merger Consideration, and "Merger Consideration" means the AMI Merger Consideration and the GOE Stock Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration" means the AMI Merger Consideration and the GOE Merger Consideration.